energy-on-chain/billfish-pachanga-ai/README.txt

 # NEW TOURNAMENT SETUP
 1. Create a codebase for the project
-  [x] Create a local copy of the latest template repo: https://github.com/energy-on-chain/fishing-tournament-app-template-v3 [] Push that copy to a new named repo for the project (e.g. "billfish-pachanga", "toledo-bend", etc.)
+  [x] Create a local copy of the latest template repo: https://github.com/energy-on-chain/fishing-tournament-app-template-v3 [x] Push that copy to a new named repo for the project (e.g. "billfish-pachanga", "toledo-bend", etc.)
-  [] Create a master branch and dev branch
-2. Update client artwork (use https://imageresizer.com/)
-  [] Homepage logo for desktop (location="client/src/images/HomePageLogoDesktop.png" maxWidth=1020px)
-  [] Homepage logo for tablet (location="client/src/images/HomePageLogoTablet.png" maxWidth=750px)
-  [] Homepage logo for mobile (location="client/src/images/HomePageLogoMobile.png" location= maxWidth=350px)
-  [] Navbar logo for all devices (location="client/src/images/NavBarLogo.png" size=125px wide by 63px tall or smaller) [] Favicon logo for all devices (location="client/public/favicon.ico" size=48px by 48px )
-  [] Add all necessary logos to the src/components/dashboard folder for display on the dashboard page [] Add client title to index.html
-3. Setup Stripe
-  [] Get email and password from client
-  [] Add client logo to the "payment receipt" template [] Setup staging webhook(s) for registration, pots [] Setup production webhook(s) for registration, pots [] Save project secred info to put into .env file (e.g. private key, webhook key)
-4. Setup Firebase
+2. Setup Firebase
-  [] Authentication (add admin emails and passwords) [] Firestore Database
-  [] Storage (for images)
-  [] Save project secret info to put into .env file
-  [] Set the Storage "Rules" as follows:
+  [x] Create new instance for "project-name-staging" [x] Add Authentication microservice ("Email/Password" option, do not include "Email link (passwordless sign-in)") [x] Add Cloud Firestore microservice (select "Start in produtcion mode" option) [x] Add Storage microservice for image handling (storage rules below)

       rules_version = '2';
       // Craft rules based on data in your Firestore database
       // allow write: if firestore.get(
       //    /databases/(default)/documents/users/$(request.auth.uid)).data.isAdmin;
       service firebase.storage {
         match /b/{bucket}/o {
           match /{allPaths=**} {
             // Allow anyone to read
             allow read: if true;
             // Allow only authenticated users to write allow write: if request.auth != null;
           }
         }
       }

+  [x] Click the "Add Firebase to your web app" button on the dashboard, generate your secrets, add them to project .env files [] Repeat this setup process for "project-name-prodution"
-5. Setup Google Cloud
+3. Setup Google Cloud
   [] Go to the google cloud console for the project and enable Cloud Storage [] Go to the settings tab for your storage bucked (staging and production), then create a new member called "allUsers" who is a "Storage Object Viewer"
+4. Setup Stripe
+  [] Get email and password from client
+  [] Add client logo to the "payment receipt" template [] Setup staging webhook(s) for registration, pots [] Setup production webhook(s) for registration, pots [] Save project secred info to put into .env file (e.g. private key, webhook key)
+5. Update client artwork (use https://imageresizer.com/)
+  [x] Homepage logo for desktop (location="client/src/images/HomePageLogoDesktop.png" maxWidth=1020px) [x] Homepage logo for tablet (location="client/src/images/HomePageLogoTablet.png" maxWidth=750px) [x] Homepage logo for mobile (location="client/src/images/HomePageLogoMobile.png" location= maxWidth=350px) [x] Navbar logo for all devices (location="client/src/images/NavBarLogo.png" size=125px wide by 63px tall or smaller) [x] Favicon logo for all devices (location="client/public/favicon.ico" size=48px by 48px ) [x] Add all necessary logos to the src/components/dashboard folder for display on the dashboard page [x] Add client title to index.html
 6. Update project config files
   [] Add client stripe info to .env
   [] Add client firebase info to .env